-During the period from November 2016 to February 2017, the Partnership and its affiliates (collectively, and together with the "Company", the "Group") undertook a restructuring of their assets and corporate structure in order to facilitate, amongst other matters, the implementation of a group structure so as to (i) facilitate the admission of the ordinary shares of the Company on the Specialist Fund Segment of the London Stock Exchange, (ii) restructure the Partnership in order to ensure that the Company gains exposure to risk retention investments in the Partnership in a manner which is compliant with the relevant risk retention regulations and (iii) expand the Partnership's investment mandate to permit, among other things, the making of certain target Investments, such as, inter alia, risk retention investments (the "Restructuring").
+During the period from November 2016 to February 2017, the Partnership and its affiliates (collectively, and together with the Company and the Subsidiary, the "Group") undertook a restructuring of their assets and corporate structure in order to facilitate, amongst other matters, the implementation of a group structure so as to (i) facilitate the admission of the ordinary shares of the Company on the Specialist Fund Segment of the London Stock Exchange, (ii) restructure the Partnership in order to ensure that the Company gains exposure to risk retention investments in the Partnership in a manner which is compliant with the relevant risk retention regulations in the U.S. and (iii) expand the Partnership's investment mandate to permit, among other things, the making of certain target Investments, such as, inter alia, risk retention investments (the "Restructuring").
 Pursuant to the Restructuring, the Partnership transferred substantially all of its assets to the Company.